2019 Rebate FAQs

 No. You have received this rebate because you are a beneficiary of TECT.
 See Question 1.

-Eligible TECT beneficiaries will receive a fixed (minimum) amount of $440, plus a variable amount based on their total spend over the qualifying period, in 2019.
+Eligible TECT beneficiaries received a fixed (minimum) amount of $440, plus a variable amount based on their total spend over the qualifying period, in 2019.

-Rebates can be paid directly into eligible beneficiaries' nominated bank accounts.
-If preferred, beneficiaries can have their rebate credited to their Trustpower power account.
-This will be the default payment method if no bank details are provided.
-Beneficiaries can select their rebate payment method via their MyAccount on the Trustpower website at www.trustpower.co.nz/tect.
-Beneficiaries that do not have access to a computer can call Trustpower on 0800 87 87 87 to select their rebate payment option.
+Rebates could be paid directly into eligible beneficiaries' nominated bank accounts.
+If preferred, beneficiaries could have their rebate credited to their Trustpower power account.
+This was the default payment method if no bank details were provided.

-8. Why do I need to provide my bank account details to receive the rebate when Trustpower already has them for my power account direct debit?
+8. Why did I need to provide my bank account details to receive the rebate when Trustpower already has them for my power account direct debit?

 The bank account details held for the TECT rebates are separate to Trustpower's billing systems.

-9. Why do I need to provide my bank account details to Trustpower and not TECT?
+9. Why did I need to provide my bank account details to Trustpower and not TECT?

 Trustpower holds the information that can verify the Trustpower account holder.
 Trustpower also have the technical systems in place to keep beneficiaries' information secure.

-10. Will people outside Tauranga/Western Bay receive a rebate?
+10. Did people outside Tauranga/Western Bay receive a rebate?

 No, only Trustpower power customers living generally in the Tauranga/Western Bay region are eligible to receive the rebate.
 Note TECT boundaries for Waihi Beach per Q2 above.